-Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead?'
+Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 "Consideration should be given to obtaining information from other sources or through the use of a subpoena, unless such efforts could compromise the criminal investigation or prosecution, or could result in the obstruction or destruction of evidence, or would otherwise be ineffective," the rules say.

 Because of the sensitivity of these issues and the importance of attorney-client privilege, executing a search warrant like this requires special approval from the Justice Department.
-DOJ rules specify that applications before a court for a search warrant targeting a practicing lawyer must be signed off on by a U.S. attorney or Assistant Attorney General.
+DOJ rules specify that applications before a court for a search warrant targeting a practicing lawyer must be signed off on by a U.S. attorney or an assistant attorney general.

 Prosecutors also must consult with the Criminal Division at DOJ headquarters in Washington.